My Latest community mural at the

 Transformation, which was designed by artist Claudia Salguero, adorns the outside wall of an Ottawa Community Housing apartment building at the corner of Rideau and Wurtemburg streets.

-Stop by St. Laurent this week and you’ll find high school students along with award-winning Columbian artist, Claudia Salguero, creating a mural for the BeYou campaign.
-This interactive, selfie mural will come to life on the giant-sized canvas (54’ x 15’) located at the former Sears entrance.
+Stop by St. Laurent this week and you’ll find high school students along with award-winning Colombian artist, Claudia Salguero, creating a mural for the BeYou campaign.

 Claudia Salguero is a Community Art-Based Facilitator and award-winning Photo-fine-artist.
 As a MASC artist and working with different social institutions in the city, she has facilitated the creation of murals and a wide-range of arts and culture projects with children, youth, women and mature-adult groups.